How defibrillators work explained simply

 To have a charge large enough for defibrillation, the capacitor needs to be charged using a very high voltage (e.g. 2000 Volts).

-The main component of the charging system is the “step up transformer” (which was discussed in the electricity basics section of this website).
-The step up transformer is able to raise (“step up”) the voltage that comes into it.
+The main component of the charging system is the “step-up transformer” (which was discussed in the electricity basics section of this website).
+The step-up transformer is able to raise (“step up”) the voltage that comes into it.

 The operator of the defibrillator chooses the settings on the defibrillator.
 The settings on currently used defibrillators do not mention things like “amount of charge” or “current” to be given to the patient.
 Instead, the measurement unit used in defibrillators is the “Joule”, which is a measure of “energy”.
 The operator chooses the energy level, in Joules, to be given to the patient.

 The energy, in Joules, stored in a capacitor is given by the following equation.
 The mathematics is a bit complicated so I have not explained the derivation of the formula.
 In the formula, “capacitance” is a measure of the ability of the capacitor to store a charge.
 For our discussion here, we will ignore it.
 From this equation, you can see that the energy stored by a capacitor is proportional to the voltage (potential difference) across the capacitor.
-Higher the voltage across the capacitor, higher will be the charge stored in the capacitor.
+The higher the voltage across the capacitor, the higher will be the charge stored in the capacitor.

-The defibrillator circuit, including the section concerning charging of the capacitor, makes use of electrical switches.
+The defibrillator circuit, including the section concerning the charging of the capacitor, makes use of electrical switches.
 In real life, the user doesn’t directly touch these switches with their hands as the voltages involved are very high and the switches need to operate rapidly.
 Instead, the switches are controlled by sophisticated computers.
 I.e. the user controls the computer, which in turn controls the various switches.
 I will use the following symbols to show switches in my diagrams.

 In my explanation of the defibrillation circuit, I will be using six electrical switches as shown in the diagram below.
 For now, we need to only worry about the charging part of the circuit (shown in green box) .

 The charging system is connected to the capacitor via two charging switches (A and B).
-When the capacitor is not being charged, both these switches are in the “off” position.
+When the capacitor is not being charged, both these switches are in the “OFF” position.

 Current from the charging system flows into the capacitor and the capacitor starts to get excess positive charges in one plate and excess negative charges in the other plate.
 The charging system monitors the charging process.

-Once the capacitor has adequate charge appropriate for the needed defibrillation energy, the charging switches (A and B) are put to the “off” position to stop further charging.
+Once the capacitor has adequate charge appropriate for the needed defibrillation energy, the charging switches (A and B) are put to the “OFF” position to stop further charging.
 The charging process is now complete and at this point, medical personnel will often say something like “defibrillator charged”.
-It is a warning to everyone that soon the discharge will happen.
+It is a warning to every one that soon the discharge will happen.

-Discharge part of defibrillator circuit
+Discharge part of the defibrillator circuit

 The capacitor is charged and is now ready for discharge into the patient.
 In the diagram below, the “discharge part” of the defibrillator circuit is shown in the green box.
 You will notice that there are four switches (1,2,3,4) in this area.
 These switches will, later, connect the heart to the capacitor.
-However, at present, these four switches are “off” and therefore the charged capacitor is not connected to the heart.
+However, at present, these four switches are “OFF” and therefore the charged capacitor is not connected to the heart.
 The capacitor, at this point, is simply storing the charge.

 In my diagrams, the heart is of course drawn only as a symbol.
 The circuit connects to the heart via two pads (shown in green).